-The results of the fall analysis concluded that OCTA may experience a cost increase of between two percent and six percent during the 2020 through 2022 time period of construction activity.
-Staff incorporated information from this analysis into the M2 cashflow for the 2019 updated Next 10 Delivery Plan.
+The results of the 2019 fall analysis concluded that OCTA may experience a cost increase of between two percent and six percent during the 2020 through 2022 time period of construction activity.
+Staff incorporated information from this analysis into the M2 cashflow for the 2019 updated Next 10.

-During the quarter, the consultant team completed the spring update of the forecasting model.
+The consultant team completed the 2020 spring update of the forecasting model in early March.
 The report was finalized prior to the COVID-19 pandemic and showed a cooling of the prior increasing-cost environment.
 It is anticipated that current events may cause this to further change during the Next 10 delivery years.
-Staff will continue to monitor the sitation as more information becomes available.
+The fall 2020 update is underway and is anticipated to be presented to the Board in October.